charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_conc_parall.md

 * The reasoning in these cases in much simplified, and we don't have to qualify the writer as a producer, or the read as consumer.
 We focuses on what are the more interesting for us, and we know immediately if we need such implementation or not.

-So a simol dependent activity is a method that is dependent of another method, and a method which want to wait until the action could end.
+So a clprolf dependent activity is a method that is dependent of another method, and a method which want to wait until the action could end.

 * Performance consideration